 - The student is the legal custodial parent or court appointed custodial guardian of a minor, child or children.

-- The student is registered with the Student Disability Services program with a documented disability and is able to provide appropriate documentation to verify the need for a reasonable accommodation in the student residence facility that the university is not able to provide.
-Students who would like to submit a request for approval to live off-campus consistent with the circumstances listed above should submit a request to the Dean of Students.
+- The student is registered in the Student Disability Services program with a documented disability and is able to provide appropriate documentation to verify the need for reasonable accommodation in the student residence facility that the University is not able to provide.
+Students who would like to submit a request for approval to live off-campus consistent with this this should submit a request to the Dean of Students.

 RESIDENCE LIFE STAFF

 The residence life staff is here to serve on-campus students and provide a positive residential environment based upon a Benedictine model of community.
 The residence life staff assists residents with needs and concerns.
 They are authorized by the university to enforce policies in the residence halls and elsewhere on the campus.
 The residence life staff includes:

 - The Director of Residence Life is responsible for providing leadership for the University’s student residence program.
 He/she provides supervision for all student residence facilities, supervises the sign-up process for student housing, makes room and roommate assignments; supervises checking in and out of residences; and mediates conflicts between residents.

 - The Residence Directors (RDs) are professional level staff residing on-campus in student housing.
 The RDs provide leadership for the residence life program within the on-campus residence facility.
 They are responsible for supervision of their hall and the staff and residents who live there.
 They enforce university policies and they have the authority, with the approval of the associate director of student life, to establish policies specific to the circumstances in their hall.
 They are also authorized to assist the Dean of Students in the administration of student discipline.

 - Prefects are students who also live in the student residences and are employed by the university to assist the RDs in serving student residents.
 Prefects are authorized to enforce university policies and to document violations.
 They have the authority to refer violators to RDs or to the Dean of Students for conduct sanction.